Constellations (August Burns Red album): Commercial performance

 The album was at No. 24 on the Billboard 200 with sales of 20,401 copies in its first week.
 The album also has a bonus 7-inch vinyl record, that contained an alternate version of "Indonesia" and a cover of the NOFX song, "Linoleum", as a special gift when pre-ordering through a select dealer.
 A second 7-inch vinyl, O Come, O Come, Emmanuel, was released on November 10, 2009 by August Burns Red's former label, CI Records.
 The vinyl editions were limited to 1,000 colored discs, 400 of which were green, 400 of which were red, and 200 of which were split-colored red and green.

+Critical reception

+Constellations was met with positive reception, Paula Carino of AllMusic dubbed "Ocean of Apathy" a standout song on the album stating " it employs layered rhythms that bring a subtle complexity to a deceptively simple and brutal song.
+Although some listeners may resist the stark good-versus-evil, Jesus-conquers-Satan imagery, few metal fans would argue that, on only its third go-round, an already mature band has taken another step forward."
+Christianity Today wrote "Jake Luhrs is one of the fiercest frontmen in all of modern hardcore/heavy metal, but the band explores a much more melodic and instrumentally diverse side here.
+On top of the standard dueling riffs, the band adds intricate guitar solos and syncopated explosions that are equally at home on the Vans Warped Tour with Underoath or "Guitar Hero" right alongside Metallica all while remaining spiritually centered."
+Comparing it to the band’s previous record Messengers Ultimate Guitar noted "unlike Messengers, Constellations has more softer parts that make the heavier parts even brutaller.
+Definitely an album to throw down to."